Beam of Light (Patricia Paay album): Critical reception

-On its release in the UK, Alan Harris of the Burton Observer & Chronicle praised the album as "excellent" and a "fine package", with Paay presenting herself as a "strong vocal talent".
+Upon its release in the UK, Alan Harris of the Burton Observer & Chronicle praised the album as "excellent" and a "fine package", with Paay presenting herself as a "strong vocal talent".
 He wrote, "Paay's voice is clear and sweet, yet powerful, enabling her to sail majestically through tracks such as Bob Dylan's 'Can You Please Crawl Out Your Window', Led Zeppelin's 'Stairway to Heaven' and Ian Samwell's 'Love Where Are You Now That I Need You'."
 Harris added that Harley had produced the album "with a high degree of skill", leaving "one [with] visions of a female Harley droning through the nine tracks".
 He described "Understand" as "classy", "Sebastian" as "haunting" and "Tiger and a Lion" as the album's only disappointing track.
+A reviewer for the Shropshire Star wrote, "Paay has every assistance with the distinctive backing of Cockney Rebel on this LP.
+An interesting sound and full marks for tackling the Harley classic 'Sebastian'."

-Ramsay Smith of the Aberdeen Evening Express was critical of the release, writing, "This album should be in mint condition well into the 21st century.
+Richard Groom of the Evening News and Star felt that Paay "attacks the songs with vigour and enthusiasm, but never manages to capture the mind, heart, or soul".
+He concluded, "All in all, it's a mixed bunch, which perhaps does not give full vent to Patricia's talents.
+At least she sings with feeling; it's just that much of that feeling is lost in the overall production and instrumentation."
+Ramsay Smith of the Aberdeen Evening Express was also critical of the release, writing, "This album should be in mint condition well into the 21st century.
 The only good moments on it (and there aren't many) belong to Harley who produced it – though I'm not sure why he bothered."